 Prior to her work with SIA, she taught at the University of California, Los Angeles where she directed the Artsbridge Program for the School of the Arts and Architecture.
 She has been recognized on the National Honor Roll for Service Learning, received a state commendation from the Governor of California.
 While at UCLA, she was the UCLA Arts liaison to the Graduate School of Education and Information Sciences where she coached teachers and spearheaded a dance credentialing offering.
 Her efforts lay the groundwork for the first Visual and Performing Arts Education degree (VAPAE Minor) in the UC system.
 Later, she was recruited by University of California, Irvine as a Visiting Scholar for the Center for Learning Through the Arts, Sciences, and Sustainability (CLASS) where she advised the center on public policy issues and taught courses the Department of Education.

-Amy has prepared educators at UCLA, UCI, and Mount Saint Mary’s University.
-Over the years, she has taught thousands of youth in the schools, and for organizations including the John F. Kennedy Center for the Arts, Exploring the Arts, the Community Coalition, the Music Center Education Division, the Community Coalition, the William Grant Still Art Center, the Los Angeles Public Libraries, ArtworxLA, the Brasil Brasil Cultural Center, Lula Washington Dance Center, and Inside-Out Writers.
+During her time as a teaching artist with the Music Center Education Division, she taught thousands of youth and classroom teachers throughout Los Angeles County.
+She has also taught children and youth for organizations including the John F. Kennedy Center for the Arts, Exploring the Arts, the Community Coalition, the Music Center Education Division, the Community Coalition, the William Grant Still Art Center, the Los Angeles Public Libraries, ArtworxLA, the Brasil Brasil Cultural Center, Lula Washington Dance Center, and Inside-Out Writers.